Skip to main content

 bat (cat Alternative)

-bat is cat with syntax highlighting, line numbers, and Git integration:
+cat with syntax highlighting, line numbers, and Git integration baked in:

 # View a file with syntax highlighting